Living for Love: Live performances

 On February 26, 2015, Madonna appeared on The Jonathan Ross Show in the United Kingdom, which aired on March 14.
 She performed an edited version of "Living for Love" wearing a black matador dress.
 On March 2, Madonna appeared on France's Le Grand Journal show, where an edited version of "Living for Love" was also performed.
 Lionel Nicaise from MCM observed that Madonna did not wear any cape during the performance.
 Writing for Idolator, Bradley Stern noted that the performance used an "energetic remix" of the song, with MNEK's vocals in the background.
 There was also voguing and during one segment Madonna climbed atop a piano to sing the song.
 Two weeks later, similar performance aired on The Ellen DeGeneres Show in the US, where she was joined by DeGeneres onstage at the end of the performance.
 Madonna added the song on the third section of the set list of her 2015–16 Rebel Heart Tour.
 The singer had enlisted a Spanish tailoring company from Zaragoza for creating two bullfighter traje de luces costume, along with a cape and matador related costumes for her backing dancers.
 Set to a remix of the song, the performance had the same choreography as that of the Brit Awards.
 Jordan Zivitz of Montreal Gazette said that the performance was one of "the evening's minor victories" calling it a "sulphur-scented campiness", although he saw a smooth transition from "Living for Love" to the next section of the tour.
 The performance of the song at the March 19–20, 2016 shows in Sydney's Allphones Arena was recorded and released in Madonna's fifth live album, Rebel Heart Tour.
+During the Celebration Tour, an instrumental extract of this version was played as an interlude.